epigen/rnaseq_pipeline/README.md

       - Calculates **exon-based** GC content and cumulative exon length for each gene, suitable for poly(A) selected libraries (e.g., .
       > [!NOTE]
       > Gene annotation can take a while since it depends on the availability of external data sources accessed via `biomaRt`.
-      > GC-content and length are **exon-based**: In poly(A)‑selected libraries (such as Illumina TruSeq, SMART‑Seq or QuantSeq), the sequencing reads mainly come from exonic regions.
+      > GC-content and length are **exon-based**: In poly(A)‑selected libraries (such as Illumina TruSeq, Smart-seq or QuantSeq), the sequencing reads mainly come from exonic regions.
 Therefore, potential correction for GC bias and gene length should ideally use exon‑level GC content and effective exon length rather than whole‑gene metrics that include introns.
     - Outputs a sample annotation table containing sample-wise general MultiQC statistics (`counts/sample_annotation.csv`).
 - **QC & Reporting:**
     - Employs RSeQC tools to generate key quality metrics like strand specificity and read distribution across genomic features (`rseqc/`).
     - Aggregates QC metrics from fastp, STAR and RSeQC into a single report using MultiQC (`report/multiqc_report.html`) with [AI summaries](https://seqera.io/blog/ai-summaries-multiqc/).

+---

 The workflow produces the following directory structure:
 ```